Leyton Orient – Case Study

 We were instructed to complete an energy review on three of the four high quality residential buildings situated around the historic football ground of Leyton Orient FC.

 Following our initial site visit, we identified that the landlord’s electricity supply usage for one of the buildings was considerably higher than that of the similar sized buildings.
 This warranted further investigation and it was agreed that we would return to site to inspect the issue further.

-As a starting point, our engineer installed a three phase data logger onto the supply in order to measure the flow of electricity going into the meter and this enabled us to ensure that the correct consumption was being recorded.
+As a starting point, our engineer installed a three-phase data logger onto the supply in order to measure the flow of electricity going into the meter.
+This enabled us to ensure that the correct consumption was being recorded.
 Two weeks into the survey we returned to site to download the data and the results concluded that the meter was in fact logging the correct consumption.